msillano/TuyaUIweb/README.md

 _**This APP is totally open, without any protection, and contains your credentials in clear text in the files!**_ <br>
 _DO NOT make it accessible from the outside or by third parties, otherwise, all your data, including Tuya credentials, are exposed!_
 <hr>

+### Versions
+- 1.2 Functional update.
+   - Added (in 'config') the possibility to exclude some 'homes'
+   - Two modes introduced: normal | expert
+     1. DUMPing Tuya data in the console is only possible in expert mode
+     2. In 'expert' mode, 3 new items are added to the tooltip (if available):
+        - `isa`: name of the Tuya 'type' of the device (the code is `device.category`).
+In total around 600 types.
+        - `id`: `device.id`, required by some HUBs
+        - `key`: `device.local_key`, required by some HUBs

+- 1.1 Bug fixes
+- 1.0 Initial release

 ## Installation
 1) Download and unzip the `TuyaUIweb.1.x.zip` file to a directory (with the permissions required by the operating system).